Dassault Falcon 6X: Falcon 6X

-In 2022, its equipped price was $52.75M.
+In 2023, its equipped price was $53.8M.

+The 6X received both its Federal Aviation Administration and European Union Aviation Safety Agency type certificates in August 2023.
+The 6X entered service on 30 November 2023.

+The first Part 91 Dassault Falcon 6X in the United States was delivered in late 2024.

 Design

 The Falcon 6X is largely based on the Falcon 5X aerodynamics and systems, validated during its preliminary flight test program, but it is optimized to take advantage of its 13,000-14,000 lbf PW812D engines for a longer cabin and a greater 5,500 nmi range, a Mach 0.90 top speed and a Mach 0.85 cruise.

 Its cabin is 12.3 m long, is 1.98 m high by 2.58 m wide (the largest in a purpose-built business jet), and can accommodate 16 passengers in three zones with 29 windows, including a galley skylight.

 A front-fuselage extension makes its cabin 51 cm longer.

 The Falcon 6X reinforces the 5X new 761 ft2 wing and keeps its digital flight control system and Honeywell Primus Epic EASy III flight deck.